jordanmxnairy/poem/spring.md

- Spring by Madison Julius Cadwein
+ #Spring

- #First Came the rain, loud, with sonorous lips;
+    First Came the rain, loud, with sonorous lips;
     _A pursuivant who heralded a prince_
     And dawn put on her livery of tints,
     And dusk bound gold about her hair and hips: